audip/akashp1997.github.io/README.md

 - Go to 'Deploy' section and connect with Github and then hit Deploy app to launch the app like:
 ![Image of Heroku Dashboard](http://i.imgur.com/XoWGO2c.png)
 - Enable automatic deployments to your repo

-## User Stories

-The following functionality is to be built:

-- [x] Mark a functionality like this when it is complete
-- [ ] Build a playful site with animations
-- [ ] Site should be built on Twitter's Bootstrap framework
-- [ ] Site should be SEO Optimized and links to Facebook, Twitter, LinkedIn, GitHub accounts
-- [ ] Create an account on Heroku to deploy the PHP app
-- [ ] Send emails to user with SwiftMailer for Contact Me Section installed with Composer

 ## Reference